-Pro Shop Carpet and Flooring Replacement (added by staff after FY20-24 SyrFM&CIP workshop) FY20 \$7,500 unfunded project to replace the carpet and repair any associated damage to the subfloor.
+Pro Shop Carpet and Flooring Replacement (added by staff after FY20-24 5yrFM&CIP workshop)

+FY20 \$7,500 funded project to replace the carpet and repair any associated damage to the sub-floor.
+Originally listed as unfunded, the BOT added funding to this project during the budget workshops.